urbanjost/M_starpac/README.md

  compared.
 It does  not assume the two series  are white noise, although when both series  have been  prewhitened  the summed  portion of  the  equation  is approximately zero and the  results will  approximately equal N-1-2,  which is the  standard error assuming white noise.
-However, the importance of prewhi- tening before performing cross  correlation analysis  is clear from  the above equation.
+However, the importance of prewhitening before performing cross  correlation analysis  is clear from  the above equation.
 The presence  of autocorrelation in either one  or both series can cause  a significant  increase  in  the  variance  of  the  cross  correlation estimates, and,  as shown  in the example  on page  338 of  Jenkins  and Watts